al3xandr3/al3xandr3.github.io/pages/quotes.md

 </blockquote>

 <blockquote data-day="2012-09-29">
-For the sake of evolution, patents should be instead tax on copying bad stuff, not tax on copying good stuff
+For the sake of evolution, patents should be instead tax on copying bad stuff, not tax on copying good stuff.
+Its the other way around guys...
 </blockquote>

 <blockquote data-day="2012-08-29">